-When your child's speech, language and communication needs are being met, by you as their parents and / or by their school, they may no longer need the additional support of a speech and language therapist.
-Your child's speech and language therapist would discuss this with you and your child's school.
+When your child's speech, language and communication needs are being met, by you as their parents and / or by their school, there will be times when they do not need the specialist support of a speech and language therapist.
+Your child's speech and language therapist would discuss this with you and your child's teachers.

-If you have any questions, or would like to speak to a speech and language therapist, please ring the Children's Speech and Language Therapy Service on 0116 295 5256.
+If you have any questions, or if you would like to speak to a speech and language therapist, please ring the Children's Speech and Language Therapy Service on 0116 295 5256.